ossdhaval/mysite/source/while-working/product-manager.md

 - 20% reduction in time it takes to complete the payment process
 - 20% reduction in time it takes to complete the checkout process
+- Make search results more accurate so that customers can quickly find what they need